carafelix/Odin-journey/README.md

-This repository contains all other projects relatable to TheOdinProyect links to them here from last to first:
+This repository contains all other projects relatable to TheOdinProyect

+To-do: make cleaner readme files for all proyects

+links to them here from last to first:

 https://github.com/carafelix/OdinLanding